steveya/steveya.github.io/_posts/2024-06-13-malaria-detection-2.md

 ![Figure 9.
 The Confusion Matrix of Model 4 on Augmented Data](/assets/img/post_assets/malaria-detection/model_4_conf.png)

 ## Wrapping Up
-In the final part of this series, we'll discuss the results, draw insights, and explore potential improvements to our malaria detection system.
+In the [next part](https://steveya.github.io/posts/malaria-detection-3/) of this series, we'll discuss the results, draw insights, and explore potential improvements to our malaria detection system.
 Stay tuned!